 Graeme is originally from the U.K. and has a Bachelor of Education from Sheffield Hallam University, an Advanced Diploma of Educational Management from Leicester University and will soon complete a Masters in Applied Educational Leadership with University College London.

-Bashir, is a highly experienced, multilingual Senior Operations Professional with over 12 years of UAE experience within industries including Government Services, Education, Security and Defense, Hospitality and FMCG, Bashir joined the Fairgreen International School Leadership team as the Business Manager in 2018.
+Bashir Ashi is a highly experienced, multilingual senior operations professional with over 12 years of UAE experience within industries including Government Services, Education, Security and Defense, Hospitality and FMCG, Bashir joined the Fairgreen International School Leadership team as the Business Manager in 2018.

 After writing success stories within different fields that he served in, Bashir is returning back into education to spearhead all business, administration, operations and projects whilst acting as the key relationship manager between FIS and all of our exterior partners.
 In particular, he will be managing all financial reporting, health and safety, food services, procurement, staff well-being, accommodation, soft and hard services, bus transportation and security.

-Liaising between the senior leadership team of Esol Education and Fairgreen, Bashir is considered to be the main person to bridge the communication and make sure all operational and strategical planning for the non-instructional aspects of the school are attained in an efficient and swift manner.
+Liaising between the senior leadership team of Esol Education and Fairgreen, Bashir ensures that all operational and strategical planning for the non-instructional aspects of the school are attained in an efficient and swift manner.

 Bashir plays a major role in making sure the school is compliant with Ministry of Human Resources and Emiratisation, Dubai Health Authority, Dubai Civil Defense, Dubai Municipality, and KHDA.
 He has a significant experience in dealing with different government authorities which will add a great value to the school well-being and safeguarding.